Board of Adjustment

 - Adopt rules consistent with the Zoning Ordinance or General Statutes governing the organization of the Board and proceedings before the Board.

-The Board of Adjustment meets the second Tuesday of each month at 1:30 p.m. at the Operations Center located at 305 Williams Street, Hendersonville, NC 28792.
+Beginning in July, 2023, the Board of Adjustment meets the second Tuesday of each month at 1:30 p.m. in the 2nd Floor Meeting Room at City Hall located at 160 6th Ave.
+E., Hendersonville, NC 28792.

 The Board keeps a record of its meetings, including attendance of its members, the vote of each member on every question, a complete summary of the evidence submitted to it, documents submitted to it, and all official actions.